 - The warranty is lackluster too and the overall presentation lacks polish that other competitors have

-- You get a zippered enclosure and the ladders included in the price.
+- You get enclosure, basketball hoop and the ladder included in the price.
 The bounce resembles that of very expensive trampolines, and all for a bargain bin price.

 You May be Interested

 A luxury trampoline for a fraction of the price?
 Is such a thing possible?
 Well, we’d always err on the side of caution, but as we say, every trampoline deserves a fighting change.
 Let’s see how the Exacme unit performed.
 Read more

 ExacMe 16 ft trampoline – in case 15ft is not enough, for just several bucks more you can get even bigger and improved version of ExacMe T-Series trampoline, this time with included basketball hoop.
 Is it worth of it?
 Well, read our review of 16ft ExacMe trampoline and decide for yourself!

 ExacMe 15 ft Trampoline T-series, trampoline with crazy weight limit, low price and great reviews, and probably one of the best deals you might get.
 Below average price coupled with a lot of free extras, create that sweet-spot when it comes to trampolines.
 Are there any hidden surprises?
 Read our review about 15 ft ExacMe trampoline!